-For agents who need their certification renewed.
-Updates include search and seizure, laws of arrest, crimes codes update and firearms update.
+This course is for agents who need their certification renewed.
+Updates include search and seizure, laws of arrest, crime codes update, and firearms update.
 This course must be completed within six months of the date on the student's approval letter.